NHirt32/LLM-News-Digest/README.md

 pip install requests python-dotenv openai matplotlib ipywidgets jupyter-ui-poll

-API Key Setup:
+**API Key Setup:**

-    Demo Version: For secure use, create a .env file in the project directory and add your API keys:
+    For secure use, create a .env file in the project directory and add your API keys:

         OPENAI_API_KEY=your_openai_key
         NEWS_API_KEY=your_news_api_key

-        Submission Version: The submitted version of this project includes API keys in plain text for accessibility during review.

     Run the Jupyter Notebook to explore and test the project features.